 First things first, it’s important to differentiate the open rates you can expect to achieve with an opted-in list vs. a purchased email list.
 Naturally, a cold email list will have a lower open rate, with a 3-5% open rate considered to be a slam dunk.

 Comparing your open-rates with others in your industry is a key benchmark to measure your email campaign effectiveness.

 What kind of open rates should your business expect?

 If you’re a sales or marketing professional, you likely devote some serious effort to sending email marketing campaigns.
 You monitor the average open rates of your campaigns, soft and hard bounces, and unique click rates.

 With all of this time and effort put into building the perfect email, it’s essential to understand exactly why your campaigns aren’t meeting your goals.

 The open rate is important because it’s the first key indicator of your content hitting the mark.
-But do you know how your open rate stacks up against the industry average?
+But do you know your campaign stacks up against the industry average email open rate?

 Email Open Rate Benchmarks for Opt-In Campaigns